 Mr. Richard Nsumba Muganzi, the former LASPNET Executive Director was presented with an award in recognition of his years of service to the Network.
 In his acceptance speech, Mr. Muganzi noted the special contribution made by a number of individuals towards the establishment and growth of LASPNET.
-They included; Dr. Katja Kerschbaumer from the Judiciary, Mr. Musa Mudoi of J-LOS for ensuring that the Secretariat was physically in place, Ms. Theodora Webale, n 9th till 11th September 2015, LASPNET held a three day residential training for all staff at Esella Country Hotel in Najeera.
+They included; Dr. Katja Kerschbaumer from the Judiciary, Mr. Musa Mudoi of J-LOS for ensuring that the Secretariat was physically in place, Ms. Theodora Webale, the first Chairperson of the Network and MS. Berna Bakidde from the LASPNET Secretariat for the technical support.
+He dedicated the award to all Legal Aid Service Providers for their varying efforts taken to serve the indigent.